22 March 2023

 Is your company in the business of technology?
 In the 21st century, we’d contend that every business is a technology business.
 In that vein, we should look at how supporting our entire workforce affects our ability to work and what the true cost of technological support means for our success.

 Framework has operated as a Managed Services provider in the Chicagoland area for over a decade.
-We’ve seen our business change alongside the market and understand roughly what our competitors charge.
+We’ve seen our business change alongside the market and understand what our competitors charge.

 Cost structures will come in a few ways: monthly retainers for support, flat rate support, or one-time costs billed hourly.

-Hardware, Software or Other Product Resale
+Hardware, Software, or Other Product Resale

-We believe that we should reward our clients for doing the right thing, because if the IT environment is healthier, so are our agreements.
-We’ve created this scorecard to allow our clients to see where they fall in our best practice alignment.
-We encourage you to take our scorecard and find out how much you could save by making your business better.
-We’d be happy to share in that reward with you.
+We reward our clients for doing the right thing because if the IT environment is healthier, so are our agreements.
+We’ve created this scorecard to let clients see where they fall in our best practice alignment.
+We encourage you to take our scorecard and find out how much you could save by improving your business.
+We’d be happy to share that reward with you.